oddjobs-maple/odd_jobs/out/README.md

 # Odd jobs

 Note that this list is inherently incomplete, because new odd jobs could potentially be invented.
-Also note that the “Stat constraints” reference _base_ stats/abilities; that is, the stats themselves without any bonuses from equipment or buffs.
-APless, statless, and/or SPless builds are _always_ odd jobs, but not all such builds are represented here (although some are, e.g. HP warrior is statless).
+APless, statless, and/or SPless builds are _always_ odd jobs, but not all such builds are represented here (although some are, e.g.
+HP warriors are statless).

+Also note that the “Stat constraints” reference _base_ stats/abilities; that is, the stats themselves without any bonuses from equipment nor buffs.

 The “Notable equipment” for each job intentionally excludes equipment items that are not particularly unique to the job.
 For example, many